shivshankardayal/Kunjika/Features.rst

     improved easily later.
 For now it should work for normal operating conditions on a normal QA forum.
 29. Flash messages for user feedback.
+30. Error pages are there.
+31. File based rotated logging.

 Postponed for later
 ===================